Skip to main content

 • Monthly Payroll Related Tax Return: Employers are required to submit a monthly payroll-related tax return that summarizes withheld taxes, social security contributions, and any other applicable payroll taxes.

-• Payroll-Related Statistics Reports: Employers are required to compile and submit payroll-related statistics reports to governmental authorities, providing data on employee remuneration and contributions.
+• Payroll-Related Statistics Reports: Employers are required to compile and submit payroll-related statistics reports to governmental authorities, where applicable.

 • Application for Recovery of Medical Allowances: Employers can apply for the recovery of medical allowances from health insurance authorities, ensuring compliance with regulations for sick leave and maternity benefits.

-• Employees’ Annual Fiscal Records (i.e., Annual Salary Certificates): Employers must prepare and provide annual salary certificates to employees, detailing their total income, tax withholdings, and social security contributions for the fiscal year.
+• Employees’ Annual Fiscal Records (i.e., Annual Salary Certificates): Employers must prepare and provide annual salary certificates to employees where required, detailing their total income, tax withholdings, and social security contributions for the fiscal year.

-• The Electronic General Registry of Employees: Employers are obligated to maintain and update the Electronic General Registry of Employees (REVISAL), ensuring all employee information is accurate and compliant with labor regulations.
+• The Electronic General Registry of Employees: Employers are obligated to maintain and update the Electronic General Employee Register, ensuring all employee information is accurate and compliant with labor regulations.

 Pension Requirements